-Ideally, the responsibility of paying off your debts in Utah will fall on the executor of your estate.
+Ideally, the responsibility of paying off your debts in will fall on the executor of your estate.
 And your estate consists of everything you owned up until your death—including physical property, investments, bank accounts and loans.
 But that also includes your debt.
-And if your executor happens to be a family member, the burden is more than merely a question of an inconvenience.
+And if the executor happens to be a family member, the burden is more than merely a question of an inconvenience.

 Generally speaking, there is no legal responsibility on behalf of a family member, spouse or other heirs to pay out of pocket for your debts.
 Your debt should ultimately be covered by the assets in your probate estate.
 However, exceptions are made if: